More road rules and penalties

 Failing to give way when changing lanes$1003

-Quizzes on merging and other road safety topics can be found on our Get Streetwise website.
+Quizzes and informative videos on merging and other road safety topics can be found on our Get Streetwise website.

 Following distances